Public Administration, MPA

 Executive MPA

-The Executive MPA program is designed for senior-level professionals in the nonprofit and public sectors.
+The Executive MPA is designed for mid- to senior-level professionals seeking to advance their careers and drive meaningful change in the public and nonprofit sectors.
+Students have at least 5 to 10 years of cumulative experience with public or non-profit organizations and at least three years of middle-to-upper-level managerial experience.
 The Executive MPA requires a minimum of 30 credit hours to complete the degree.
-Professional experience counts for two courses, leaving 10 courses to complete, as opposed to the 12 courses of the Accelerated or Traditional MPA options.
+Professional experience counts for two courses, leaving 10 courses to complete, as opposed to the 12 courses of the MPA and Accelerated MPA options.

 Initial Leadership Experience (3 credit hours)